ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

   - Example: added files are written to the database (because we can't read from the database yet... is that true?)
   - Error paths in `add` command
 - What assumptions made by the code aren't expressed in the test suite?
+- What did you think of the refactor?
+Would you have done anything differently?
+- Did the eventual structure of the code benefit from writing it in one "undifferentiated lump" and then refactoring?
+- How 'bout that `throw`/``catch`, huh?
+- Anything you don't like about the refactored code?
+  - Locking code is a little spread out.
+Could we use a block or something similar instead?
+- Can we think of alternative names for "Repository"?
+  - Lump
+  - "Code mausoleum" 😄
+  -

+### Discussion

+- There's a git implementation in awk! https://github.com/djanderson/aho
+- Interesting to redefine `exit` in a Ruby class
+- VERY interesting to redefine `puts`
+  - Reminds book clubber of an early Ruby Tapas episode about `bare` words
+  -

 ## Chapter 9: Status report